Career and Technical Education

 All courses are built on the framework provided by the Florida Department of Education.
 The CTE Program Supervisors work with instructors to develop a scope and sequence document for each course.
 This document provides a structure to the pacing of course content, and links to the district resources for a given topic.

-A complete list of courses and schools can be located in the 2013-2014 CTE Middle School Guide and CTE Secondary Guide.
+A complete list of courses and schools can be located in the Middle School CTE Guide and Secondary CTE Guide, which are available on the Documents & Forms link.

 Industry certifications are an important component of Career and Technical Education Programs of Study as demonstrated evidence of technical skill attainment.
 There are numerous benefits of students earning industry certifications: